ericc-ch/ericc-ch.github.io/src/content/work/xcidic.md

 - [**Gelora**](https://www.gelora.id), a mobile app for sports venue booking.
 I learned a bit of React Native here.
 - [**Sribu**](https://www.sribu.com), an Indonesian freelancer platform.
 I was part of the team tasked to redesign/rewrite the entire platform for 2.0 release.

-And lastly, I served as the Acting Head of Technology Division for a month in January 2024.
+I served as the Acting Head of Technology Division for a month in January 2024.
 During this time, I gained experience managing human resources for approximately five projects.
 Additionally, I assisted in running a free Golang course offered by our company to two selected backend developers.

+At early 2024, I also worked on Sribu, an Indonesian freelancer platform.
+Part of the team tasked to redesign/rewrite the entire platform for 2.0 release.